 The Average Goldendoodle Life Cycle

 All puppies begin their lives the same, regardless of breed.
 Here is what a goldendoodle goes through, as a young puppy and onward.
+A great upbringing with a combination of nutrition, exercise, and health care will help lengthen how long a goldendoodle will live.

 A goldendoodle puppy is born into a litter of 3 to 7 siblings on average, and all puppies in the litter are born without the use of any of their senses.
 They also will not have teeth, and are completely reliant upon their mother’s milk and other nutrition.
 They also rely on her for protection and warmth.